jaxball/advis.js/README.md

 ## To Do

 - [ ] Input slider to choose from 1000 classes for targeted adversarial attack
-- [ ] Migratoin of Robust Adversrial Example from Python example
+- [ ] Port Robust Adversrial Example from IPython notebook
 - [ ] Adversarial Training with FGSM
 - [ ] Visualize perturbations in real time? i.e. scale the negative values so we have 0 in the middle of the RGB values
-- [ ] Explore Saliency Detection implementation models
+- [ ] Explore Saliency Detection implementation (JS) methods